HarlandZZC/harlandzzc.github.io/_pages/about.md

 Hello!
 My name is Haolin He.
 I am currently a first-year PhD student in the [DSP LAB](http://dsp.ee.cuhk.edu.hk/) of the Department of Electrical Engineering at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/).

-Before this, I obtained a Bachelor of Engineering degree from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) in Chengdu, majoring in Communication Engineering.
-I graduated with an honors degree and was recognized as an Outstanding Graduate of Sichuan Province.
+Before this, I obtained a Bachelor of Engineering degree in Communication Engineering from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) in Chengdu.
+I graduated with an honors degree and was recognized as an outstanding graduate at both the university and provincial levels.

 I am now supervised by [Qiuqiang Kong](https://qiuqiangkong.github.io/).
 My undergraduate thesis advisor was [Fan Zhang](https://zhangfanmark.github.io/).
 I am grateful for their support.